 Wildfire Emergency Response Fund - Eastern Washington

-Innovia Foundation has opened a Wildfire Emergency Response Fund to support nonprofit organizations, businesses and community organizations working to meet the needs of those impacted by current wildfires in the region.
+Innovia Foundation is hosting a Wildfire Emergency Response Fund to support nonprofit organizations, businesses and community organizations working to meet the needs of those impacted by the August 2023 wildfires in Medical Lake and Elk communities.

 Through generous support, more than $1.1 million has been raised.
 Grants are currently available for local nonprofit organizations assisting individuals and families.
-A Long-Term Recovery Group for Spokane County has been established and is meeting weekly to coordinate resources.
-In the coming weeks, Disaster Case Managers will be hired to work with fire survivors and help them navigate next steps toward recovery.
-Future distributions from the Wildfire Fund will be made at the recommendation of the Long-Term Recovery Group and through Disaster Case Management.
+A Spokane Region Long Term Recovery Group (SRLTRG) has been established and meets regularly to coordinate resources.
+Case Managers from the Salvation Army are working with fire survivors and help them navigate next steps toward recovery.
+Distributions from the Wildfire Fund are made at the recommendation of the Long-Term Recovery Group and through Disaster Case Management.

 The Gray Fire in Medical Lake and the Oregon Road Fire near Elk in Spokane County have claimed thousands of acres and displaced hundreds of families and individuals.